-From Dutch daily NRC:
+Translated from Dutch daily NRC:

 Great egrets prefer to be among flocks of greater white-fronted geese.
 Because that improves their chances of catching common voles; probably because the noisy geese make the egrets harder to detect.
 The biologist Dirk Prop writes this in the April issue of the Dutch ornithological review Limosa.